Chinese Calendar 2023

 Traditional Chinese Festivals

 All traditional Chinese festivals are celebrated according to the Chinese lunar calendar.
 The dates will vary from year to year in the Gregorian calendar.

 For example, the Chinese New Year (Spring Festival) is the first day of the lunar year, which falls in late January or early February in the Gregorian calendar.
-The Mid-Autumn Festival is on August 15th in the lunar calendar.
+The Mid-Autumn Festival is on the 15th day of the eighth lunar month in the Chinese calendar.

 24 Solar Terms